Welcome! This is a first introduction into Euler Math Toolbox (EMT) with lots of links and examples.

 Tutorial on Symbolic Math with Euler

-Experts in Maxima should note that there are slight differences in the syntax between the original syntax of Maxima and the default syntax of symbolic expressions in EMT which we call "compatibility mode".
+Experts in Maxima need to know that there are differences in the syntax between the original syntax of Maxima and the syntax of symbolic expressions in EMT which we call "compatibility mode".
 The reason for this adaptation is to make Maxima easier to adapt for users of EMT and similar numerical systems.

 Symbolic math is integrated seamlessly into Euler with the ampersand "&".
 Any expression starting with "&" is a symbolic expression.
 It is evaluated and printed by Maxima.